Spotlight Talk

 Gábor Kismihók

-Head of the Learning and Skill Analytics Research Group, TIB Leibniz Information Centre for Science and Technology, Germany
+Head of Learning and Skill Analytics Lab, TIB – Leibniz Information Centre for Science and Technology and University Library, Germany

 Links